ClementNerma/Rave/docs/cooking.md

 The `fs` library, standing for _**F**ile**s**ystem_, allows to access the computer's disk and manage files on it.
 It allows to create, edit, remove files, folders, symbolic links and so on.

-To use a frontend library, we simply need to use an `import` statement in our program.
-Libraries are organized as namespaces, so we use them the same way:

 ```rave
 import fs;